crawlingout/unexplored/_posts/2014-08-04-fotopedia-alternative.markdown

 date:   2014-08-03 20:00:00
 disqus: true
 ---
 Fotopedia is <a href="http://blog.fotopedia.com/fotopedia-shutdown/">shutting down</a>.
 It was a great site and I am sad that it's going to disappear.
-Here is <strong>the list of Fotopedia alternatives</strong> (although none can really replace Fotopedia):
+Here is <strong>the list of Fotopedia alternatives</strong> (although none of these can fully replace Fotopedia):

 <div style="padding-left: 20px;">
     <p style="margin-bottom: 10px;">